IvetoIvanova/GuessANumberByIvelinaIvanova/README.md

-# GuessANumberByIvelinaIvanova
+# GuessTheNumberByIvelinaIvanova

 ## Project Description
-"GuessANumberByIvelinaIvanova" is a console-based game implemented in Java.
+"GuessTheNumberByIvelinaIvanova" is a console-based game implemented in Java.
 The game challenges players to guess a randomly selected number within a specified range.
 After each number you enter, the computer will give you a hint of whether the number is greater or less than the number you selected until you guess the correct number.
 It offers progressively increasing difficulty with each level.

 ## Features
 - Generates a random number within a predefined range.